 “I’m not someone who likes arguing,” said the playwright Will Arbery over waffles and eggs at a New York City diner recently.
 Fortunately for theatergoers, he is clearly a writer drawn to people who argue, and he has put five choice specimens onstage to hash it out in his hit play “Heroes of the Fourth Turning,” running through Nov.
 17 at Playwrights Horizons.
 The production has garnered some of the most uniformly ecstatic reviews I have seen in years, not only from mainstream theater publications but from a variety of Catholic and conservative publications as well.

-That is because the arguers Mr. Arbery puts in a Wyoming backyard in the dim, straggling hours after a party—four of them recent graduates of a Catholic college there—are all “conservative Catholics” of some variety or other.
+That is because the arguers Mr. Arbery puts in a Wyoming backyard in the dim, straggling hours after a party—most of them recent graduates of a Catholic college there—are all “conservative Catholics” of some variety or other.
 Their post-collegiate eagerness to mix it up with each other, to have what one calls “a big conversation” and test each other’s spiritual and emotional guardrails, is electrifying.
 It is also stunning how much granular variety and contention Mr. Arbery inscribes into a worldview many liberal New York theater audiences are likely to presume is more monolithic.

 Arbery is clearly a writer drawn to people who argue, and he has put five choice specimens onstage to hash it out.